arkayenro/arkinventory/ChangeHistory.md

-# 3.10.09 Alpha 4 (28-NOV-2022)
- - removed - debug output
- - fixed - equipment changed event processing for triggering profession tool updates
- - added - config > general > actions > mail > enable.  defaults to false
- - added - config > general > actions > mail > manual.  defaults to true
+# 3.10.11 (04-DEC-2022)
- - added - config > general > actions > vendor > enable.  defaults to false.
+ - added - blueprint config option to main menu
+ - fixed - removed some debug output
+ - fixed - summon mount keybinding when travel form is enabled will now correctly summon a dragonriding mount when on the dragon isles
+ - fixed - wrong item quality was being saved during scanning
+ - changed - quality data is no longer saved and is retrieved when required instead
+ - fixed - missing or changed blizzard events will no longer cause errors and will generate a warning instead
+ - changed - right clicking on the LDB mount object now opens the mount config instead.  there were too many mounts for the menu system to be viable.
- - added - config > general > actions > vendor > manual.  defaults to true.
+ - added - mount config option to main menu

-# 3.10.09 Alpha 3 (28-NOV-2022)
- - added - profession tool items are now scanned, and show up in item counts
+ - added - dragonriding option in config and ldb object to swap the air/land mount selection when in the dragon isles.  disabled by default.  these are per character settings.
- - fixed - issue with achievement tooltips being overwritten with the previous item tooltip
+ - fixed - (wrath/classic) issue with tooltip unusable red text detection
- - fixed - toybox filters are now restored correctly after scanning

-# 3.10.09 Alpha 2 (27-NOV-2022)
- - changed - (dragonflight) scan tooltip functionality replaced with the new tooltip information functions
- - fixed - (dragonflight) ItemRefTooltip should no longer disappear when the item counts refresh
+ - fixed - issue with item cache clear code

-# 3.10.09 Alpha 1 (24-NOV-2022)
- - fixed - (classic/wrath) C_TooltipInfo issue
+ - fixed - dragonriding mounts in azure span
- - changed - QUEST events should no longer trigger a forced refresh and will instead only set the bag window to refresh at the next update.
- - fixed - right clicking on a no value junk item should now delete it when at a vendor/merchant
+ - changed - the default has been changed to false for pre-loading the bag and bank data (it appears to be causing some weird issues)
+ - updated - categorised some items

 # known issues